Azure-Samples/azure-ml-federated-learning/docs/examples_benchmark.md

 # Real-world Example Benchmarks
-For all three real-word examples (PNEUMONIA, NER, CCFRAUD), we perform benchmark testing to assess three main aspects --- The training overhead, model performance, and scalability of training under FL setting.
-The main purpose of this benchmark is to show that FL has been implemented correctly and work as expected, rather than to focus on the exact metric value shown below, which will vary based on distinct models and datasets.
+For all three real-word examples (PNEUMONIA, NER, CCFRAUD), we perform benchmark testing to assess three main aspects: the training overhead, model performance, and scalability of training under FL setting.
+The main purpose of this benchmark is to show that FL has been implemented correctly and works as expected, rather than to focus on the exact metric value shown below, which will vary based on distinct models and datasets.
 In the following experiments, each silo is trained with the same hyperparameters to ensure the consistency of results, and the model performance was assessed with all test data combined from silos.
-Below are the results from each aspect.
+Below are the results for each aspect.

 ## Table of contents